Eddsonblanco/web-scraper/README.md

 App that lets users view and leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your **Mongoose and Cheerio** muscles to scrape news from another site.

-Remember
- Run `npm init`.
-When that's finished, install and save these npm packages:

 1. express